-When a raising concern, individuals will express them in writing, marked confidential, to the headteacher, chair of governors or CEO (at rhowie@cen.dagt.org.uk or Canon Rachel Howie, 3 College Green, Gloucester, GLI 2LR)
+When raising concern, individuals will express them in writing, marked confidential, to the headteacher, chair of governors or CEO. (rhowie@glosdioc.org.uk Canon Rachel Howie 3 College Green Gloucester GLI 2LR)

-If an individual is raising a concern about the headteacher, they should express their concerns in writing to the chair of the local governing board.
-Where this is the case, the chair of the local governing board will notify the CEO and, following agreement with the CEO, will take on the headteacher's duties in the 'next steps' section.
+If an individual is raising a concern about the headteacher, they should express their concerns in writing to [Insert name] Chair of the Local Governing Board.
+Where this is the case the Chair of the Local Governing Board will notify the CEO and will take on the headteacher's duties in the 'next steps' section.

-If an individual is raising a concern about a member of the central team, they should express their concerns in writing to Canon Rachel Howie, Chief Executive Officer (Address: 3 College Green, Gloucester, GLI 2LR) or by email at rhowie@cen.dgat.org.uk
+If an individual is raising a concern about a member of the central team, they should express their concerns in writing to Canon Rachel Howie, Chief Executive Officer (Address: 3 College Green, Gloucester, GLI 2LR).

-If an individual is raising a concern about the Chief Executive Officer, they should express their concerns in writing to the Chair of the Board of Trustees c/o Address: 3 College Green, Gloucester, GLI 2LR or by email to dgatclerk@cen.dgat.org.uk - please mark correspondence as confidential and urgent.
+If an individual is raising a concern about the Chief Executive Officer, they should express their concerns in writing to Venerable Hilary Dawson, Chair of the Board of Trustees c/o Address: 3 College Green, Gloucester, GLI 2LR - please mark correspondence as confidential and urgent.